PayPal: Litigation

 In March 2002, two PayPal account holders separately sued the company for alleged violations of the Electronic Funds Transfer Act (EFTA) and California law.
 Most of the allegations concerned PayPal's dispute resolution procedures.
 The two lawsuits were merged into one class-action lawsuit (In re: PayPal litigation).
 An informal settlement was reached in November 2003, and a formal settlement was signed on June 11, 2004.
-The settlement requires that PayPal change its business practices (including changing its dispute resolution procedures to make them EFTA-compliant), as well as making a US$9.25 million payment to members of the class.
+The settlement requires that PayPal change its business practices (including changing its dispute resolution procedures to make them EFTA-compliant) and make a US$9.25 million payment to members of the class.
 PayPal denied any wrongdoing.

 In June 2003, Stamps.com filed a lawsuit against PayPal and eBay claiming breach of contract, breach of the implied covenants of good faith and fair dealing, and interference with contract, among other claims.
 In a 2002 license agreement, Stamps.com and PayPal agreed that Stamps.com technology would be made available to allow PayPal users to buy and print postage online from their PayPal accounts.
 Stamps.com claimed that PayPal did not live up to its contractual obligations and accused eBay of interfering with PayPal and Stamps.com's agreement, hence Stamps.com's reasoning for including eBay in the suit.

 Craig Comb and two others filed a class action against PayPal in Craig Comb, et al. v.
-PayPal Inc..
-They sued, alleging illegal misappropriation of customer accounts and detailed their customer service experiences, including freezing deposited funds for up to 180 days until disputes were resolved by PayPal.
+PayPal Inc., alleging illegal misappropriation of customer accounts, and detailing their customer service experiences, including the freezure of deposited funds for up to 180 days until dispute resolution by PayPal.
 PayPal argued that the plaintiffs were required to arbitrate their disputes under the American Arbitration Association's Commercial Arbitration Rules.
 The court ruled against PayPal, stating that "the User Agreement and arbitration clause are substantively unconscionable under California law."
-Paypal agreed to pay $9.25 million as a result of the case.